dabeaz/blog/2021/barely-interface.md

         ...
 ```

-If the goal is to have extra error checking, does providing "early error"  detection actually provide much benefit beyond simply raising a runtime exception and letting bad code crash?
-That, I don't know (it probably depends the situation).
-However, it seems rare that one would write code and never test it by, well, actually running it.
-So, it's entirely possible that the purported benefits of an ABC are more theoretical than practical.
-In any case, keeping things simple is often a good policy.
-If you start off with a simple class, it can always be upgraded to a ABC later.
+If the goal is to have extra error checking, does providing "early" runtime error detection actually provide much benefit beyond simply raising a runtime exception and letting bad code crash?
+Or is it any better than using a code-linter which still reports a suitable warning for the above code even when you don't define it as a proper ABC?
+Plus, it seems unlikely that someone would write code and never test it by, well, actually running it.
+So, perhaps the purported benefits of using an ABC are more theoretical than practical.

+If anything, keeping things simple is often a good policy.
+If you start off with a plain interface class it still conveys your intent.
+If needed, it can always be upgraded to a ABC later.
+Or not.

 ## Discussion